 Events and social media

-As part of our engagement programme we are hosting four workshops to bring together people associated with patient safety, from a variety of roles and backgrounds, to further explore how and when the NHS should investigate patient safety incidents:
+As part of our engagement programme we hosted four workshops to bring together people associated with patient safety, from a variety of roles and backgrounds, to further explore how and when the NHS should investigate patient safety incidents:

 #WeNurses tweet chat

-On Thursday 24 May we will be hosting a #WeNurses Tweetchat as a further way to engage and seek your views about how and when the healthcare system should investigate serious incidents.
-The chat will begin at 8pm and all are welcome to join (whether you're a nurse or not).
-Further details can be found here.
+On Thursday 24 May we hosted a #WeNurses Tweetchat as a further way to engage and seek your views about how and when the healthcare system should investigate serious incidents.
+View a summary of the chat and transcript of the posted comments.

 Once the engagement has closed we will analyse what people have told us and use that to inform a new version of the Serious Incident framework.